Current Vintage ReportSarah Marsh2018-12-19T08:15:50+00:00

 Ageing capacity and when to drink the wines.

-The bulk of the report consists of 287 pages of tasting notes with introductions to the 91 visits to domaines and a few negocians.
-(52 visits for red and 39 for white).
-This year I have experimented with scoring wines wines out of 100 for the whites and for the reds I have scored out of 100 and out of 20 in many cases, which is still consider to be the better system.
+The bulk of the report consists of 310 pages of tasting notes with introductions to the 108 visits to domaines and a few negociants.
+(58 visits for red and 50 for white).
+I find marking out of 20 offers more scope at the upper end and works better for the calibre of wines at the Burgundy domaines I visit.
+(I have supplied a table for an approximate conversion to 100.)
 An asterisk marks wines which stood out in each cellar.

 Selection of favourite wines

 The Red Collection.
-Selections of red wines to serve with meals.
+Selection of red wines to serve with meals and to lay down.

-Supper: 12 wines for kitchen suppers and 15 for supper parties with suggestions for comparing wines from the same domaine, but from different terroir.
+Supper: Fruity wines for kitchen suppers and 6 for supper parties.
+Good examples of different terroir.
 These are relatively reasonably priced wines.

-Collectors: Wines to impress.
+Collectors: Showy wines to impress.
 Wines with quite power.
 Wines with intensity and finesse.
-(16 wines suggested)
+(13 wines suggested)

 The White Collection.
 Selection of white wines to serve with food.

-Supper: Seven wines for a ‘kitchen supper’ and 8 for a ‘supper party’ with suggestions for comparing different village terroir from Puligny-Montrachet and Chassagne-Montrachet on a relatively modest budget.
+Supper: Four light, fresh and mineral wines for a ‘kitchen supper’ and 5 for a ‘supper party’ with a suggestion for comparing wine from clay and from limestone soils.